Post2FixO/cronjob-config/README.md

-# Git Synchronization via Cronjob - Setup Documentation
+# Git Synchronization via Cronjob - Setup Steps

 WARNING: destructive operation.
 The script will delete anything that won't sync with the repository before replacing and updating it with the repository content.